 Now that you know what paralanguage is, you can start using it to your advantage!
 Here are a few tips:

-– Use haptics to create a sense of connection.
-For example, you can shake hands or give a hug to show you care.
+– Touch is an incredibly powerful tool that can create a sense of connection with others.
+For example, you could shake hands or give them a hug to show care and consideration for your loved one’s well-being in some circumstances.

 you may like : How To Design Accessible Presentations For All Audiences